statechannels/statechannels/packages/client-api-schema/client-api-schema.api.md

 // @public (undocumented)
 export type PushMessageParams = PushMessageRequest['params'];

+// Warning: (ae-incompatible-release-tags) The symbol "PushMessageRequest" is marked as @public, but its signature references "JsonRpcRequest" which is marked as @beta
+//
 // @public (undocumented)
 export type PushMessageRequest = JsonRpcRequest<'PushMessage', Message>;

+// Warning: (ae-incompatible-release-tags) The symbol "PushMessageResponse" is marked as @public, but its signature references "JsonRpcResponse" which is marked as @beta
+//
 // @public (undocumented)
 export type PushMessageResponse = JsonRpcResponse<PushMessageResult>;